-- J Program and the Two Year Home Country Physical Presence Requirement - What makes a J Exchange Visitorsubject - Timing for the application for awaiver - U.S. Department of State and U.S. Department of Homeland Security policy updates impacting J Exchange Visitors
+- J Exchange Visitor Program and the Two-Year Home Country Physical Presence Requirement - What makes a J Exchange Visitor subject - Timing for the application for a waiver - U.S. Department of State and U.S. Department of Homeland Security policy updates impacting J Exchange Visitors

-\\ U.S. regulations and policies are subject to changes involving the waiver of the two year home country physical presence requirement.
-Please attend a workshop or email ischolar@berkeley.edu with questions or concerns.
+\U.S. regulations and policies are subject to changes involving the waiver of the two-year home country physical presence requirement.
+Please attend a workshop or email jscholar@berkeley.edu with questions or concerns.